-While at least 67% of the country is gunning for life-changing consumer deals this coming Black Friday, many people are leaving very little to no preparation for the consecutive Cyber Monday, which is set to focus on the online shops and deals.
+While the country is gunning for life-changing consumer deals this coming Black Friday, many people are leaving very little to no preparation for the consecutive Cyber Monday, which is set to focus on the online shops and deals.

 If you're not one to wake up in the wee hours of the morning to stand in line for Black Friday, then you're most likely to catch the sales online, but don't think that you'll be safer in the comfort of your home.
 No queues, no hanger tug of wars and no storming of rails and shelves, right?

 With the prevalence of cyber crimes and online scams, it's important for you to make sure that you're safe from cyber theft during the sale hype.

 According to Bizcommunity.africa, it is relatively easy for hackers to get a hold of your personal information online once your information is in the hands of any 'trusted' organisation, including banks, social sites and online retailers.
 "Make sure you are regularly using a breach checker to monitor recent breaches and investigate if you have been compromised," the article suggests.